benym/HNECV/README.md

 If you only have the **edgelist** file, you need to follow the preprocessing method in pipline.py, and rewrite the corresponding semantic random walk code.

-> If you run pytorch_HNECV.py directly, You need at least the label file of the node, like the initial file in the `dataset/DBLP/reindex_dblp/` folder
+> noted: If you run pytorch_HNECV.py directly, You need at least the label file of the node, like the initial file in the `dataset/DBLP/reindex_dblp/` folder

 ### Citing